In the wake of Kavanaugh and the #MeToo movement, Mr. Trump and others have said that these are “Hard times for men.”

-If you really want to help womxn, organize your brothers show up with dignity and respect too!
-Patriarchal male identity deserves to be broken down.
-Become conscious and willful participants in its destruction!
-Start with listening to radicalized womxn then move on to offer childcare, cooking and house-cleaning to free up womxn’s energy, time voices and activism.
+If you really want to help womxn, organize your brothers to show up with dignity and respect beside you!
+Patriarchal male identity needs to be broken down.
+Become conscious and willful participants in its deconstruction.
+Start with listening to radicalized womxn then move on to offer support: childcare, cooking and house-cleaning for example.
+Help to free up womxn’s energy, time, voices and activism.

 Then escalate to wearing skirts.

 This has become a practice for me.
 I like the experience of wearing a skirt.
 It is freeing, comfortable, swishy, twirly and beautiful.
 But growing up male in North America, it is an insult to manhood to wear a woman’s garment and enjoy its wonderful qualities.

 If you want to root out the patriarchal dragons that have been installed inside you as a man, consider this.
 Wear skirts or dresses in public with dignity and without explanation.
 Not with silly, mock-fem affect.
 That is offensive.
 And not like a deer caught in the headlights.
 Not a kilt, but a skirt.